 TRE considers its policy on the fair value of investments, as described above, to be consistent with the hierarchy of valuation methods required for Solvency II for both assets and liabilities within the balance sheet.
-All investments in TRE's investment portfolio as at 31 December 2019 are carried at fair value.
+All investments in TRE's investment portfolio as at 31 December 2020 are carried at fair value.

-On a statutory basis, fixed income securities are valued based on amortised costs, the investment fund is based on the initial cost value.
+On a statutory basis, fixed income securities are valued based on amortised costs, the investment fund is valued based on the lower of the initial cost value or current market value.
 The amortisation of discount and premium on fixed income securities is recognised under the net investment income.